JNRowe/jnrowe.github.io/articles/tips/Custom_locations_in_the_GTK_filechooser.rst

 So the question becomes, what were the options in that screenshot, and are there any other cool and useful things you can do there?

+..
+Yes, I know GTK+’s config isn’t a cpp, but the highlighting works…

 .. code-block:: cpp

     gtk-theme-name = "expose"